The Talk Test Explained: How to Gauge Effort Without Gadgets

 What Is the Talk Test?

-The talk test is a method used to help assess the intensity or effort level you are exerting during exercise.
+The talk test is a simple, effective method for gauging your effort level during exercise.

-Finally, if you can only mutter a few words or short, choppy sentences, you are working at a vigorous intensity.
+And if you can only get out a few words at a time or speak in short, choppy sentences, you’re likely exercising at a vigorous intensity.

-The purpose and use of the talk test is to have a tangible way to try and assess the intensity level of the effort you are exerting during exercise.
+The purpose and use of the talk test is to have a tangible way to try to assess the intensity level of the effort you are exerting during exercise.

 The principle behind the talk test is that the harder you are working during exercise, or the more that you are exerting yourself, the more breathless you will be, so the more difficult it becomes to talk.

-The talk test is useful for two main reasons, knowing what your exercise intensity is and being able to asses it without the need for equipment that may be even more qualitative and arbitrary when reading effort levels.
+The talk test is helpful for two main reasons: knowing your exercise intensity and being able to assess it without the need for equipment that may be even more qualitative and arbitrary when reading effort levels.

 Let’s look at each of these benefits of the talk test individually: